Byron/gitlogue/README.md

 gitlogue --commit HEAD~5 --theme nord --speed 15
 ```

-### Controls

-- `Esc` or `Ctrl+C` - Quit the application

-See the [Usage Guide](docs/usage.md) for detailed examples and advanced features.

 ## Configuration

 gitlogue can be configured via `~/.config/gitlogue/config.toml`.
-You can set default theme, typing speed, and background preferences.
+You can set the default theme, typing speed, and background preferences.

-See the [Configuration Guide](docs/configuration.md) for detailed options and examples.
+See the [Configuration Guide](docs/configuration.md) for full options and examples.

 ## Supported Languages